As approved by the membership, April 2018.

 ARTICLE XIII: INDEMNIFICATION

-13.1 Will Indemnify – The Corporation hereby consents that each and every Director of the Corporation shall be deemed to have assumed office on the express understanding and agreement, and condition that every Director of the Corporation and his heirs, executors, and administrators and estate and effects respectively shall, from time to time, and at all times be indemnified and save harmless out of the funds of the Corporation from and against costs, charges and expenses whatsoever that such Director sustains or incurs in or about any action, suit or proceedings that is brought, commenced or prosecuted against him for or in respect of any act, deed, matter or thing whatsoever made, done or permitted by him in or about the execution of the duties of his office and also from and against all other costs, charges and expenses that he sustains or incurs in or about, or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his own willful neglect or default.
+13.1 Will Indemnify – The Corporation hereby consents that each and every Director, Committee Member, Volunteer and Employee of the Corporation shall be deemed to have assumed office on the express understanding and agreement, and condition that every Director, Committee Member, Volunteer and Employee of the Corporation and his heirs, executors, and administrators and estate and effects respectively shall, from time to time, and at all times be indemnified and save harmless out of the funds of the Corporation from and against costs, charges and expenses whatsoever that such Director, Committee Member, Volunteer and Employee sustains or incurs in or about any action, suit or proceedings that is brought, commenced or prosecuted against him for or in respect of any act, deed, matter or thing whatsoever made, done or permitted by him in or about the execution of the duties of his office and also from and against all other costs, charges and expenses that he sustains or incurs in or about, or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his own willful neglect or default.

 13.2 Will Not Indemnify – the Corporation will not indemnify a Director or Officer or any other person for acts of fraud, dishonesty, or bad faith.

-13.3 Insurance – the Corporation will, at all times, maintain in force such directors and officers liability insurance as may be approved by the Board.
+13.3 Insurance – the Corporation will, at all times, maintain in force such directors officers, committee members, volunteer and employee liability insurance as may be approved by the Board.

 ARTICLE XIV: ADOPTION OF THESE BY-LAWS